Editor’s Note 9/29/17: Nimblify was incorporated into its parent company, Forte on September 6th, 2017. Learn more here.

-Nimblify Founder & CEO, Shree Kalluri, presented the awards to the sponsors in attendance during the opening of the conference.
+Nimblify and Forte Founder & CEO, Shree Kalluri, presented the awards to the sponsors in attendance during the opening of the conference.

 Here are the sponsors recognized for the inaugural awards: